If you want to apply to Cornell, the deadline for Fall 2023 admissions is January 2 and the fee for the application is $80.

 |Transcript of High School Record||√|

-Cornell does not have a test optional admissions policy.
+Cornell is a test optional school.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

-To be competitive with other Cornell applicants, you should strive to earn between 1420 and 1540 (or higher!) on the SAT.
-At Cornell 25% of admitted students scored higher than 1540 and 25% of scored lower than 1420, but the majority of students scored somewhere in between these two numbers.
+To be competitive with other Cornell applicants, you should strive to score between 1450 and 1540 (or higher!) on the SAT.
+At Cornell 25% of admitted students scored higher than 1540 and 25% of scored lower than 1450, but the majority of students scored somewhere in between these two numbers.

 An ACT score of 35 means you fall in the 75th percentile for Cornell's admitted students.
 One out of every four students scored above a 35, and three out of four students scored lower than 35 on the ACT.